medcomdk/MedCom-FHIR-Communication/docs/index.md

 ### 1.1 What is a MedCom FHIR Message Standard

-A MedCom FHIR Message Standard is the term for a collection of documentation covering most aspects of the standard.

-1. Clinical Documentation
-  1.1.
-Clinical description
-  1.2.
-Use Cases
-2. Technical Documentation
-  2.1.
-One or more FHIR IGs (the specific Profile IG for the standard, the inherited Profile IGs within this standard and supporting IGs for the standard, Terminology IG for instance.).
-These cover what in former MedCom non-FIR standards were specific rules regarding syntax and qualifiers.
-3. Additional Documentation
-  3.1 A GitHub Page linking it all together with further descriptions and specifications 3.2 This Governance

-An implementer of a MedCom FHIR Message Standard **SHALL** be compliant with all these parts of the documentation laid out for the MedCom FHIR Message Standard.
+An implementer of a MedCom FHIR Message Standard **SHALL** be compliant with all the parts of the documentation laid out for the MedCom FHIR Message Standard and described here: [Dcumentation for the MedCom FHIR Message Standard](https://medcomdk.github.io/dk-medcom-messaging/#12-medcommessagingmessage-bundle)

 ## 2. Governance for Network Layer

 The Danish Healthcare Messaging Network is currently the VANS Network on which the overall shipment of a message is handled through Asynchronous Messaging.

-To be able to communicate over the VANS Network, both senders and receivers **SHALL** have an EAN number issued by the SOR.
+To be able to communicate over the VANS Network, both senders and receivers **SHALL** have an GLN number issued by the SOR.
+[Link for SOR]()

 To be able to communicate a specific MedCom FHIR messagetype both senders and receivers **SHALL** be registered in SOR with that messagetype and version.

+The Sending EcoSystem **SHALL** validate the message before dispatching it.
+Validating a message **SHALL** include validating the correct use of the ValueSets and Coding Systems used in the message.

 The Sending EcoSystem **SHALL** validate the message before dispatching it.
 Validating a message **SHALL** include validating the correct use of the ValueSets and Coding Systems used in the message.